Agent tools reference

 max_resultsinteger5Max results to return (1-20, default 5)

 Returns image URLs, thumbnails, dimensions, and source pages.
-To actually look at one of the images, follow up with download_url + file_read — see agent-attachments for the canonical search → download → look pattern.
+To actually look at one of the images, follow up with download_url + file_read — for the canonical search → download → look pattern.

 web_fetch

 Fetch a web page (HTTP GET) and return its plain text content with scripts/styles stripped.
-Does NOT execute JavaScript — for SPAs that render client-side this will be mostly empty.
+By default JavaScript is NOT executed, so a client-rendered SPA comes back mostly empty — set render_js: true to render the page in a headless browser first and return the text the user would actually see (slower, but works for JS apps).
 Returns the final URL (after redirects), page title, and extracted text (truncated to max_chars).

 Inputs